About Media

 Transportation

 Located between “The Blue Route” (476), Route 252, Route 1, and Baltimore Pike, Media is easily accessible by car.
-SEPTA Route 101 Trolley runs through the middle of State Street, Media’s main shopping district, and originates at 69th Street Transportation Center.
-SEPTA’s Media/Elwyn Regional Rail Line also connects Media with downtown Philadelphia with an average ride time of about 40 minutes.
-Bus Routes 110 and 118 provide public surface transportation to points around the region including King of Prussia, Newtown Square, Chester, Riddle Hospital, and the Penn State Brandywine Campus.
+The 101 SEPTA Trolley runs through the middle State Street, Media’s main shopping district, and originates at Philadelphia’s 69th Street Station.
+SEPTA’s Regional Rail R3 also connects Media with downtown Philadelphia with an average ride time of less than 40 minutes.
+Bus routes 110 and 118 provide public surface transportation to points around the region including King of Prussia, Newtown Square, Chester, Riddle Memorial Hospital, and the Penn State Brandywine Campus.